Intelligent, Energetic, Playful.

 Edward– Corgi in the Accidental Tourist

 If you think this breed might be just perfect for you, please consider doing a bit more research, just to be sure.
-The following books are recommended and can be purchased from this site directly on Amazon.
-We receive a tiny commission for any purchases you make on the Amazon site from Dog Breeds Expert.
-We thank you and appreciate your help to keep this site up and growing.
+The following books are recommended – click on the images to find out more.